nickmvega/mpcs-53014-baseball-project/README.md

 This project follows an Lambda Architecture with a batch layer, serving layer, and speed layer.
 The batch layer contains play by play data for each from 2020 to 2024.
 The speed layer simulates data coming in from 2025.

+# Video

+The video can be found within this github repo, labeled as RECORDING_nvega.mp4.
+The video shows the webapp being used.
+While I wasn't able to get a fully functionaly speed layer, I explained in the video what the purpose of the speed layer in this project would be and the what the hadoop consoles were showing, when I ran the speed layer.

 # Challenges

 One of the challenges that I faced with this project were the long wait time for cluster resources on various queries.
 I felt that a lot of my progress was hindered throug this and if I was able to give my past self any advice, it would be to try and run jobs when the cluster is less contested (times like 2 AM, etc).